 INSIDE THIS ISSUE

-Check-in at the Blue House in the foyer.
-After the service, connect with other families at the Coffee House near the Courtyard.
+Check-in at the EC kids kiosk in the foyer.
+After the service, connect with other families in the foyer.

 Drop In Prayer